China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 Please email us at info@cosmosourcing.com

 Vietnam is the primary manufacturing country for large brands such as Adidas and Nike, and many other fashion companies are packing their bags.
-Vietnam will soon become the premier location for fashion, shoes, furniture, garments, and electronics manufacturing.
-The main benefits of investing in Vietnam are the vast labor force, low labor costs, convenient location, and political stability.
-This guide will compare China and Vietnam and help you decide between the two countries.
+Vietnam is poised to become a premier manufacturing hub for fashion, shoes, furniture, garments, and electronics.
+The primary benefits of investing in Vietnam include a vast labor force, low labor costs, a convenient location, and political stability.
+This guide will compare China and Vietnam, helping you decide which country is best for you.

 Why Manufacturing is Moving from China to Vietnam

 The world's largest brands are opening factories in Vietnam: Apple, Samsung, Nike, Adidas, LG, Foxconn, and others are examples of companies that have shut down Chinese factories in favor of Vietnamese factories.
 Many of the world's biggest corporations plan to outsource operations to Vietnam.
-In addition, the US-China trade war put significant tariffs on Chinese goods, while Vietnamese products are still easy to import.
-As a result, annual exports from Vietnam to the US surged, growing at 20-30% per year.
+In addition, the US-China trade war imposed significant tariffs on Chinese goods, while Vietnamese products are still easy to import.
+As a result, annual exports from Vietnam to the US increased, growing at a rate of 20-30% per year.

-Big tech is moving into Vietnam and balancing its production with China.
-For example, Apple recently started producing AirPods in Vietnam to cut down on import costs from China.
-Samsung has also moved into the country by shutting down one of its Chinese factories and opening up a Vietnam factory.
-The last few years have seen an increase of over 300% in electronics, which results from decades of the Vietnamese government fostering a friendly business environment and rising labor/export costs in China.
+Big tech companies are moving into Vietnam and balancing their production with that in China.
+For example, Apple has recently started producing AirPods in Vietnam to reduce import costs from China.
+Samsung has also expanded its presence in the country by shutting down one of its Chinese factories and opening a new factory in Vietnam.
+The last few years have seen an increase of over 300% in electronics, resulting from decades of the Vietnamese government fostering a friendly business environment and rising labor and export costs in China.

-As a result of multinationals opening factories in the country, Vietnam sees record economic growth even with the pandemic's slowdown.
-Vietnam's economy grows at an average rate of 7-10% per year, and the economy is manufacturing/export-based, making it the #5th largest economy in terms of trade surplus with the US.
+As a result of multinationals opening factories in the country, Vietnam has seen record economic growth, even amid the pandemic's slowdown.
+Vietnam's economy grows at an average rate of 7-10% per year, and it is a manufacturing and export-based economy, making it the 5th largest economy in terms of trade surplus with the US.

-The World Bank estimates that Vietnamese exports will continue growing, and the total GDP will increase by 10% in the next few years.
-Vietnam even exports historically Chinese-dominated products, such as promotional products and fashion.
+The World Bank estimates that Vietnamese exports will continue to grow, and the country's total GDP is expected to increase by 10% over the next few years.
+Vietnam even exports historically Chinese-dominated products, including promotional items and fashion goods.
 In addition, Vietnam can manufacture high-tech products, and recent investments by Apple and Samsung are a testament to that.

 Top 5 Benefits of Outsourcing Your Suppliers From China To Vietnam